How Can Banks Help Clients Pay Securely Online?

 The advent of the internet has unlocked the banking and financial services industry to pay securely online.
-More and more lending agencies adopt technology to collect and process payments seamlessly.
+More and more lending agencies are adopting technology to collect and process payments.

 How did individuals satisfy their monthly payment installments aka, EMIs before online payments gained popularity?